Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

-# DevSecOps Bootcamp: Scan Docker Images using Trivy with GitLab CI/CD Pipeline
+# DevSecOps Bootcamp: Configure AWS IAM Credentials to Use with Gitlab CI/CD Pipeline

 ## Project Details
-**Part 1**: Update GitLab CI/CD pipeline to perform Docker image scanning using Trivy.
-**Part 2**: Update GitLab CI/CD pipeline to automate upload of Trivy image scan results to DefectDojo.
+**Part 1**: Create dedicated AWS IAM user for GitLab CI with least privilege access to securely upload image to AWS ECR.

 ## Table of contents